AGA Research Foundation — Rome Foundation

 - Upon notification of receipt of this award, the recipient must provide approval from the appropriate institution committee for use of human subjects or animals.
 If approval is not necessary, the recipient must provide an explanation.

-- A brief scientific progress summary must be submitted by the award recipient upon completion of the project.
+- A scientific and financial progress report must be submitted to the AGA by the award recipient upon completion of the project, and as needed upon request.

 The recipient will be selected based on novelty, importance, feasibility, environment and the overall likelihood that the project will lead to subsequent, more substantial grants in the areas of functional GI and motility disorders research.

-A selection committee comprised of equal representation of the AGA Institute Research Awards Panel and Rome Foundation Board members will review the proposals and select the award recipient.
-Funding will commence in July.
+A selection committee comprised of equal representation of the AGA Research Awards Panel and Rome Foundation Research Awards Committee reviews the proposals and selects the award recipient.